- Delivery: Part-time, online.

 To be eligible to attend the SLC BScN program in semester 5, students must complete a post-secondary university level statistics course before entering the program in the fall.

-Applicants enrolled in the RPN to BScN Bridging courses who wish to apply to BScN advanced standing must apply through ontariocolleges.ca by the February 1st equal consideration date.
-Applicants must select between 1124 Bachelor of Science in Nursing level 5 entry or 1124 Bachelor of Science in Nursing Hyflex level 5 entry.
-To select level 5 entry, applicants must declare all their post-secondary education on their OCAS application.
+Applicants who have successfully completed all the RPN to BScN Bridging courses who wish to apply to BScN advanced standing (level 5) must apply through ontariocolleges.ca by the February 1st equal consideration deadline.
+To select level 5 entry at OCAS, applicants must declare that they have attended a post-secondary institution.

-BScN is a highly competitive program.
-To be included in the competitive ranking, applications must be complete by providing the following requirements by February 1st.
-Meeting the minimum entrance requirements does not guarantee admissions to the program.
-Only applications that are complete will be considered.
+BScN level 5 is a highly competitive program.
+To be included in the competitive ranking, applications must be complete by providing the requirements listed below by February 1st (meeting the minimum entrance requirements does not guarantee admission to the program).

-• Transfer credits will be considered as part of the five completed courses (if you feel that you have credits for transfer, please email pathways@sl.on.ca)
+- Transfer credits will be considered as part of the completed courses (if you feel that you have credits for transfer, please email pathways@sl.on.ca).

 Courses